 Then there’s maintenance

-We can define test maintenance caused by tests as the work we do on the tests, but doesn’t add any value.
+We can define test maintenance caused by unit tests as the work we need to re-do on the tests, but doesn’t add any value.
 Remember that lock-down?
 When we need to change an interface, the tests don’t compile.
-So we fix the tests that passed a minute ago.
+So we fix the unit tests that passed a minute ago.

 Those bugs aren’t real